itanev/itanev.github.io/_posts/2014-11-30-ecmascript-6-the-new-javascript.md

 let inst = new MyClass();
 {% endhighlight %}

-If you want more information on the subject you can refer to `ECMAScript 6 modules: the final syntax: http://url-you-want-linked`.
+If you want more information on the subject you can refer to `link: ECMAScript 6 modules: the final syntax`.

 ##Classes